 Table 2 shows that there does seem to be a difference in time of death between high and normal serum LDL levels with 17% of participants dying after 5 years in the normal levels but only 13.7% dying after 5 years in the higher LDL levels.
 When comparing other variables participants with normal LDL levels weigh less, smoke more, are more likely to have a congestive heart failure diagnosis and less likely to have a cerebrovascular event than those with high serum LDL levels.

+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+1/3 for discussion of finding

+Did not mention for potential confounding (-1)

+Did not mention about missing data (-1)

+Did not report the units of variables (-1)

+Total: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.